Welcome to your ultimate planning guide to hiking the Wonderland Trail around Mount Rainier in Washington.

 This epic 95-ish mile loop trail has some impressive stats that are good to keep in mind when attempting this challenging trail.

-• 23 campgrounds along the Wonderland Trail (some are accessible by car)
+- 23 campgrounds along the Wonderland Trail (3 of which are car-accessible)

-• Wilderness permits are required for all overnight camping (we’ll cover permits in detail below)
+- Wilderness permits are required for all overnight camping

-• Food can be cached at three locations along the loop
+- Food can be cached at three locations

 The trail truly offers a wonderland of experiences that you won’t soon forget!
 Let’s get to the good stuff: planning to hike the Wonderland Trail.